Jet Ski Ride Lakes Muskoka, Rosseau & Joseph…

 What Is Muskoka?

-Muskoka may be Ontario’s most famous summer playground, its name synonymous with “cottage country.”
+Muskoka may be Ontario’s most famous summer playground.
+Its name is synonymous with “cottage country.”
 Located less than two hours north of the Greater Toronto Area (GTA), Muskoka encompasses 1,600 lakes nestled into 2,500 square miles of territory.
-It’s anchored by several key towns located near Highway 11 — Bracebridge, Gravenhust and Huntsville, plus several other communities such as Port Carling and Bala.
-During the summer, the Muskoka population swells as tens of thousands of pretty well heeled cottagers take advantage of fun in the sun on its clear and sparkling waters.
+It’s anchored by several key towns located near Highway 11 — Bracebridge, Gravenhust and Huntsville.
+Plus several other communities such as Port Carling and Bala.
+During the summer, the Muskoka population swells as tens of thousands of pretty well-heeled cottagers and recreational boaters.
+They take full advantage of fun in the sun on its clear and sparkling waters.
+All of which makes for super Sea Doo riding!

 Muskoka Sea Doo Tour Boathouses…

 My first impression of Muskoka was that it must have more square footage of boathouse than most lakes have of cottage.
 And ‘house’ is the descriptive part of the word here.
 No mere marine garages, these.
-I’m talking double storey, two to eight slip structures built right on the water, most often in replica of the adjacent ‘cottage’ – a misnomer if there ever was one, judging by the size and substance of these lakeside mansions.
+I’m talking double storey, two to eight slip structures built right on the water.
+Most often in replica of the adjacent ‘cottage’ – a misnomer if there ever was one.
+At least judging by the size and substance of these lakeside mansions.
 One especially tall boathouse would even accommodate a sailboat, mast up and all!

 Three Main Muskoka Lakes…